httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Requiring Use of TLS {#commit}

-The mechanism described in {{well-known}} is trivial to mount an active attack against for two
-reasons:

-* A client that doesn't perform authentication is an easy victim of server impersonation, through man-in-the-middle attacks.

-* A client that is willing to use HTTP over cleartext to fetch the resource will do so if access to the alternative service(s) is blocked for any reason.
+Even when the alternative service is strongly authenticated, opportunistically upgrading cleartext HTTP connections to use TLS is subject to active attacks.
+In particular:

+* Because the original HTTP connection is in cleartext, it is vulnerable to man-in-the-middle attacks, and

+* By default, if clients cannot reach the alternative service, they will fall back to using the original cleartext origin.

 Given that the primary goal of this specification is to prevent passive attacks, these are not critical failings (especially considering the alternative - HTTP over cleartext).
 However, a modest form of protection against active attacks can be provided for clients on subsequent connections.

-When an alternative service is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its availability, failing when it cannot be contacted.
+When an origin is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its availability, failing when it cannot be contacted.
 Effectively, this makes the choice to use a secured protocol "sticky".

 ## Opportunistic Commitment